 And the answer is… EVERYTHING.

-Since pin bars form from closing losing trades, the length of the wick gives you some idea how many people closed trades when the pin was forming.
+Since most pin bars form from closing losing trades, the length of the wick gives you some idea how many people closed trades when the pin was forming.

 The longer the wick, the more losing losing trades were closed.